staltz/xstream/README.md

 ### <a id="debug"></a> `debug(labelOrSpy)`

-Returns an output stream that identically behaves like the input stream, but also runs a `spy` function fo each event, to help you debug your app.
+Returns an output stream that identically behaves like the input stream, but also runs a `spy` function for each event, to help you debug your app.

 *debug* takes a `spy` function as argument, and runs that for each event happening on the input stream.
 If you don't provide the `spy` argument,